WebAssembly/design/AstSemantics.md

   * Load[Int8] - sign-extend to Int32
   * Load[Int16] - sign-extend to Int32
   * Load[Int32] - (no conversion)
+  * Load[Int64] - (no conversion)
   * Load[Uint8] - zero-extend to Int32
   * Load[Uint16] - zero-extend to Int32
   * Load[Uint32] - reinterpret as Int32
+  * Load[Uint64] - reinterpret as Int64
   * Load[Float32] - (no conversion)
   * Load[Float64] - (no conversion)

-Note that the local type Int32 does not technically have a sign; the sign bit is interpreted differently by the operations below.
+Note that the local types Int32 and Int64 don't technically have a sign; the sign bit is interpreted differently by the operations below.

 Similar to loads, stores implicitly truncate Local types to Memory types according to the following rules:

-  * Store[Int8] - truncate Int32 to Int8
+  * Store[Int8] - truncate Int32 to Int8; Int64 to Int8
-  * Store[Int16] - truncate Int32 to Int16
+  * Store[Int16] - truncate Int32 to Int16; Int64 to Int16
   * Store[Int32] - (no truncation)
+  * Store[Int64] - (no truncation)
-  * Store[Uint8] - truncate Int32 to Uint8
+  * Store[Uint8] - truncate Int32 to Uint8; Int64 to Int8
-  * Store[Uint16] - truncate Int32 to Uint16
+  * Store[Uint16] - truncate Int32 to Uint16; Int64 to Int16
   * Store[Uint32] - reinterpret Int32 as Uint32
+  * Store[Uint64] - reinterpret Int64 as Uint64
   * Store[Float32] - (no truncation)
   * Store[Float64] - (no truncation)

 Truncation of integers simply discards any upper bits; i.e. truncation does not perform saturation, trap on overflow, etc.

 ## Addressing local variables